-- In Section 1.4, we briefly present how floating point numbers are encoded according to the IEEE 754 standard, widely accepted today.
+- In Section 1.4, we briefly present how floating point numbers are encoded according to the IEEE 754 standard, which is widely adopted today.
 We discuss also the encoding of special values such as Inf, -Inf and NaN. - Finally, in Section 1.5, we present the standard integer formats and their encoding.

-In order to completely describe floating-point arithmetic, one would in principle need to also discuss the conversion mechanisms between different number formats, as well as a number of edge cases.
-Needless to say, a comprehensive discussion of the subject is beyond the scope of this course; our aim in this chapter is only to introduce the key concepts.
+In order to completely describe computer arithmetic, one would in principle need to also discuss the conversion mechanisms between different number formats, as well as a number of edge cases.
+A comprehensive discussion of the subject is beyond the scope of this course; our aim in this chapter is only to introduce the key concepts.